 Urial: Despite hunting, livestock disease threats and constricted range, WCS surveys since 2006 have revealed exciting discoveries of urial presence and ecology within the Hazarajat Plateau in central Afghanistan and in the Wakhan region of northeast Afghanistan.
 At least some urial appear to remain permanently within certain areas of the Hazarajat Plateau and move throughout them with predictable seasonal migrations.
 Outside of Bamyan Province, relatively healthy populations of urial reside in the Hindu Kush range of the Wakhan National Park, a discovery made by WCS for the first time and which significantly extended their known range in Afghanistan.

-Furthermore, ibex also historically occurred throughout much of Nuristan, with some populations believed to migrate between Badakhshan and the forested eastern region every year.
-However, recent WCS surveys in Nuristan provided no reliable evidence of their continued existence there.
-Fortunately, WCS surveys in Badakhshan have revealed very promising signs of a healthy ibex population that is likely to be contiguous with neighboring populations from Tajikistan, Pakistan and China.
-During one such survey in the Wakhan, WCS teams made sightings of around 1,165 ibex individuals.
-This is encouraging news for the ibex’s continued survival in Afghanistan, much of it due to local communities along the Wakhan becoming more involved in conservation-related programs such as community ranger training programs and environmental education in schools.
+Ibex: WCS surveys have revealed both good news and bad news for ibex in Afghanistan.
+WCS surveys in 2007-2009 in Nuristan provided no reliable evidence of their existence in the central part of the province.
+However, WCS surveys in Badakhshan have revealed very promising signs of a healthy ibex population that is likely to be contiguous with neighboring populations from Tajikistan, Pakistan and China.
+During one such survey in 2011 in the Wakhan, WCS teams made sightings of around 2,069 ibex individuals.
+This is encouraging news for the ibex’s continued survival in Afghanistan, partly due to local communities along the Wakhan becoming more involved in conservation-related programs such as community ranger training programs and environmental education in schools.